 We've given you twists in your favorite dishes, and turns to new ingredients and techniques you've never heard of.
 But not every meal should be an adventure.
 Some meals should fill the soul, the belly, the heart with warmth and flavors that are familiar.
 This tomato-y pasta, augmented by the sweetness of the roasted peppers and the heat of the red pepper flakes, checks all the comfort boxes and then some.
 In fact, we think this meal fits in quite nicely with some soft slippers, snug blankets, and a warm mug of cocoa.
 Treat yourself!

 Stem, seed, and halve red bell peppers.
-Place peppers skin-side up on prepared baking sheet and drizzle with 1 tsp. olive oil and a pinch of salt.
-Roast until slightly charred and tender, 20-22 minutes.
+Place peppers on prepared baking sheet, skin side up.
+Drizzle with 1 tsp. olive oil and a pinch of salt and massage oil into peppers.

 While peppers roast, mince garlic.